plexey/graphql-relay-server/README.md

 This will create the following empty tables in the postgres database:

 - `users`
-- `book_genres`
-- `book_authors`
 - `books`
 - `authors`
 - `genres`
+- `book_authors`
+- `book_genres`
 - `book_format`
 - `genre_type`

-With the tables created, let's populate them with some data using the following script:
+With the db tables created, let's populate them with some data with the following script:

 ```bash
 npm run db:populate-tables
 ```

-This script will generate and insert mock data into each table.
+This script will generate and insert some mock data into each table.

-With the postgres database now setup and ready to go, we can traverse this data via the Relay GraphQL API provided in this project.
+Now that the postgres database is setup and populated with some data, we can start traversing this data via the Relay GraphQL API provided by this project.

 To run the GraphQL API, run the following script: